aveeshv/aveesh-github.io/README.md

 ### Hobbies -

-Spend time researching and experimenting with techniques such as fermentation and bioprocessing in my home laboratory.
+• Spend time researching and experimenting with techniques such as fermentation and bioprocessing in my home laboratory. <br>
-Trying out new recipes and techniques that incorporate innovative food biotechnology principles Find relaxation and inspiration in nature, often hiking & gardening
+• Trying out new recipes and techniques that incorporate innovative food biotechnology principles <br>
+• Find relaxation and inspiration in nature, often hiking & gardening <br>

 ### Extra curricular activities -
 • Member of SLIIT Rotract Club